Chart Color Schemes

 Household Composition

-Maffra has a typical household mix, with a higher-than-average median household size
+Maffra has a typical household mix, with a fairly typical median household size

 Family households constitute 70.0% of all households, including 27.0% couples with children, 32.8% couples without children, and 9.4% single parent families.
-Non-family households account for the remaining 30.0%, with lone person households at 28.0% and group households comprising 2.0%.
-The median household size is 2.4 people, larger than the Rest of Vic. average of 2.3.
+Non-family households comprise the remaining 30.0%, with lone person households at 28.0% and group households making up 2.0%.
+The median household size is 2.4 people, aligning with the average in Rest of Vic.

 Frequently Asked Questions - Households